jennego/portfolio-2/README.md

 New portfolio site with Gatsby!

-After the peerdep madness - I just decided to generate a whole new project!
+To do

+- add single page (project)
+- organize css
+- fix mobile view
-- figure out animation library
+- improve animation
-- figure out ui library to build on top of
+- add more layers?
+- ensure basic accessibility

 Will use

 - Contentful CMS
-- separate portfolio pages but with lightbox-like transition experience
 - dark theme
 - that's all I know right now